Eye-Catching Resume: Examples, Tips for 2026

 2. Use a Clean and Professional Layout

 Your layout should balance aesthetics and readability.
-A clean design ensures recruiters can quickly identify key details, while creative elements make it visually appealing.
+A clean design ensures recruiters can quickly identify key details, while subtle visual elements make your resume stand out.

 Ideal Resume Length: Along with your layout, it’s essential to consider the appropriate length for your resume.

-• Entry-level professionals should aim for a one-page resume, highlighting academic achievements, internships, and essential skills.
+- Entry-level professionals: 1 page resume, highlighting academic achievements, internships, and essential skills.

-• Experienced professionals may extend their resumes to two pages, particularly if they have substantial work experience, leadership roles, or a broad skill set to showcase.
+- Experienced professionals: up to 2 pages resume, particularly if they have substantial work experience, leadership roles, or a broad skill set to showcase.

 Read more: 6 Resume Design Rules That Will Get You Hired